 James Timberlake discussed his recently published book, which is an extract from the seven years of work at the Dhaka – Design Research Lab.

 Director General, Bengal Institute

-Michael Sorkin is perhaps the most important urbanist and architectural thinker in the world today.
+Michael Sorkin was perhaps the most important urbanist and architectural thinker of his generation.